gslin/twitter2facebook/README.md

 # Login Facebook

-For remote server (e.g. VPS), you may install `tightvncserver` and `icewm` to setup a VNC server:
+For remote server (e.g. VPS), you may install `tightvncserver` and `icewm` then setup a VNC server afterwards:

     tightvncserver -depth 24 -geometry 1366x768

-Then SSH into the server and create a tunnel (`:1` in X environment is usually `:5901` for TCP) to allow your VNC viewer to access the desktop environment securely:
+Once VNC is set, try to create a SSH tunnel (`:1` in X environment is usually `:5901` for TCP) to allow your VNC viewer to access the desktop environment securely:

     ssh -L5901:127.0.0.1:5901 server.example.com

-Once you have accessed the desktop environment, open the browser with `-profile` assignment:
+Once you have accessed the desktop environment, open the browser with `-profile` assignment within the terminal:

     firefox-esr -profile ~/.mozilla/firefox-esr/selenium

-Then login Facebook, and you can `pkill Xtightvnc` to terminate VNC server once you complete login.
+Then login Facebook and close the browser.
+Now you can run `pkill Xtightvnc` to terminate the VNC server.

-Please note that Facebook login is somehow strange, therefore you may need to close the browser and open it again to make sure you're really login-ed.
+Please note that Facebook login is somehow strange, therefore sometimes you need to close the browser and open it again to make sure you're really login-ed.

 # Installation